 Jury Awards $26.7 Million to Four Women Injured by Boston Scientific Pelvic Mesh!

-A nine-person jury in the defective product trial of a pelvic mesh product made by Boston Scientific this evening decided the four women should receive over $6 million each for the injuries they suffered!
+Mesh News Desk, November 13, 2014 ~A nine-person jury in the defective product trial of a pelvic mesh product made by Boston Scientific decided this evening the four women should receive over $6 million each for the injuries they suffered!

 The nine-person jury entered into deliberations 2 pm today (Thursday, November 13) and delivered their verdict about four hours later.
-Thanks to Lana Keeton, medical device expert, who was in the courtroom to call it in to Mesh News Desk!
+Thanks to Lana Keeton, who was in the courtroom to call it in to Mesh News Desk!

 They decided the Pinnacle Pelvic Mesh Repair Kit was defectively designed and that its instructions to physicians were also defective, that the company was negligent and failed to warn patients about the dangers of the Pinnacle.